594422814/MCCT/README.md

 # Multi-Cue Correlation Tracker
 Code for tracker in the paper **Multi-Cue Correlation Filters for Robust Visual Tracking**, by Ning Wang, Wengang Zhou et. al - to appear in CVPR 2018.

 In this work, we propose to utilize multiple weak experts for online tracking.
-Our efficient framework achieves state-of-the-art performance just using simple and standard DCFs!
+Our efficient framework achieves state-of-the-art performance just using standard DCFs !

 ### Contacts
 For questions about the code or paper, please feel free to contact me: wn6149@mail.ustc.edu.cn